Virginia State Tax Options for Those With Back Taxes

 Waiver of Penalty

 Penalties tacked onto back taxes can be substantial and make getting out of taxes owed very difficult.
 The Department of Taxation will consider a “waiver of penalty” under specific circumstances.
-Usually, the taxpayer has extenuating details for non-compliance.
-For example, an illness kept them from filing a tax return on time.
+Usually, the taxpayer must have extenuating details for non-compliance.
+For example, a severe illness or a death of a close family member kept them from filing a tax return on time.
 Taxpayers must request waivers in writing and must set forth specific details and supporting documentation.
 For penalties exceeding $2,000, the taxpayer must file an OIC.

 If you owe VA back taxes and are unsure of your rights or options, reach out to a licensed tax professional with experience in Virginia state tax issues, or start your search below.